mdahirel/cepaea_parser/README.md

 - Punctuate bands are allowed as `:`, and periods `.` can be used as indicator of partial bands, that are only visible just before the lip.

+- Band fusions are denoted by parenthese enclosing the relevant bands, e.g. a `(12)(345)` snail has the bands 1 and 2 merged together, and separately the bands 3 to 5 merged together.

+- Less common (or less commonly recorded) variations, for which the notation consensus is less obvious, are currently not accounted for.
+They might or might not be added in the future.
+For now, they will either ignored or throw `NA`s if introduced, depending on the notation used.
+This includes lip coloration variation, or less pigmented/unpigmented bands.

 ## References
 The parser takes its rules about *Cepaea* morph notation from:
  - Cain (1988).
 The scoring of polymorphic colour and pattern variation and its genetic basis in molluscan shells. *Malacologia*, 28(1-2), 1-15.
 Available in the Biodiversity Heritage Library at https://www.biodiversitylibrary.org/item/47000#page/13/mode/1up